SeanMcP/counter/README.md

 # Simple Counter
+Simple Counter helps you keep track of your count.

-Features:
+### Features:
-- Add one
+- Add or subtract one to your count
-- Subtract one
-- Reset
+- Reset your count
-- Custom starting point
+- Customize starting point by changing screen input or using field below
+- The count persists, so you will never lose your count unintentionally

-Utilizing:
+### Utilizing:
 - HTML & CSS
 - Javascript